 In Mia Consalvo's Cheating: Gaining Advantage in Videogames (2007), we see that gamers often use knowledge of gaming exploits and "cheats" as ways to broker participation in gaming communities.
 Gamers employ such knowledge as "gaming capital," akin to Bourdieu's social capital.
-In the community of speedrunners of FFVI, the knowledge of cheats, bugs, and glitches is a form of legitimate gaming practice and, we argue, a fascinating example of how these perspectives on gaming can transform our understand of the game itself.
+In the community of speedrunners of FFVI, the knowledge of cheats, bugs, and glitches is a form of legitimate gaming practice and, we argue, problematizes how perspectives on these subversions of the design of the game can transform our understanding of what constitutes the "game" here.
 Where is the "game" in the speedrun of FFVI?
 Is the game Final Fantasy itself, or the attempt to get a quicker speedrun, or the experimentation that leads to the finding of new glitches?
 Or is it the social enterprise that drives the entire community of speedrunners to probe, prod, and further break apart the "well played" Final Fantasy VI toward new aims?

-As the speedrunning community creates categories for competition as long as competitors adhere to those rules, we can see that they self-organize around multiple forms of "differently well play" - completing 100% of the game, completing the game with the Sketch glitch, or completing the game without the Sketch glitch, just to name a few.
+As the speedrunning community creates categories for competition as long as competitors adhere to those rules, we argue that they self-organize around multiple forms of "differently well play" - completing 100% of the game, completing the game with the Sketch glitch, or completing the game without the Sketch glitch, just to name a few.
 Speedrunners impact other players and the social community of the game when they find a new trick or a new glitch, and can radically alter the route through a given dungeon or the entire game, and thus redefine what FFVI is for multiple groups of players, and multiple skill levels.

 And, there are some interesting contrasts with Consalvo's work here.
 Specifically, Consalvo (2007) argues that speedrunners "cheat" to achieve time compression, focusing on the goal of the player to simply complete a game in the context of a presumed form of "well play" (defined by the presumable goal of the game, defined by its designer).
 People play games, in Consalvo's framework, in order to complete a designed system, and experience "the game" as it was intended to be played by whomever created it Speedrunners are clearly not exploiting glitches for the same reasons, or at the very least, these forms of time compression have very different social consequences.
 Speedrunners of FFVI are not compressing time to get to the story faster, or to see what happens next - they already know what happens next.
-They compress time for the express purpose of compressing time in the secondary game of the speedrun.
-They may be "cheating," in that they are breaking the rules of the game as defined by the game's designers, completing a game that is designed to be a many hours long epic in only a few hours, or skipping large portions of the game.
-But, more provocatively, they are breaking the intended and expected rules of playing the game as defined by the designer in order to redefine the goals of the game for their own purposes as a community.
+They compress time for the express purpose of compressing time in a "secondary game" of sorts (the speedrun), which reframes ostensible "cheating" in that they are breaking the rules of the game as defined by the game's designers, toward the competition a new game that serves the social purposes of the speedrunning community.
+They are sidestepping the intended and expected rules of playing the game as defined by the designer in order to redefine the goals of the game for their own purposes as a community.